mciobanu/GDriveTimeManager/README.md

 ## Limitations
 * The script wasn't tested with shared drives, and it's unclear what to expect in such a scenario.
-* Shortcuts are currently ignored, as their change time seems best ignored.
+* Shortcuts are currently skipped, as their change time seems best ignored.
 * For folders that have other owners we don't try to set the date.
 (It doesn't seem to work, anyway.)

 ## Installation